MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_02_develop_code_features_github_copilot.md

     To build the solution in the Solution Explorer view, right-click **AccelerateDevGitHubCopilot** and then select **Build**.

+#### Summary

+You used GitHub Copilot to help you implement a new feature for the library application.
+You created a new branch in the repository and then used GitHub Copilot to generate code suggestions that helped you implement the new feature more quickly and accurately.
+You added a new `SearchBooks` action to `CommonActions`, updated the `WriteInputOptions` and `ReadInputOptions` methods in `ConsoleApp.cs`, and created a new `SearchBooks` method to determine the availability status of a book.

-## Sync your changes with the remote repository
+### Exercise 2: Merge your changes into the main branch of the repository

-1. Select the Source Control view.

-1. Ensure that the `CommonActions.cs` and `ConsoleApp.cs` files listed under **Changes**.

-1. Use GitHub Copilot to generate a message for the **Commit**.

-1. To stage and commit your changes, select **Commit** and then select **Yes**.

-1. Sync (or Push) changes to the remote repository.

-## Check your work
+You completed the new feature that enables a librarian to determine the availability status of a book.
+Now you need to merge your changes into the main branch of the repository.

-In this section of the exercise, you complete the following tasks:
+During this exercise, you'll complete the following tasks:

-1. Verify that the new feature correctly determines the availability status of a book.
+- Verify that your new feature works as expected
+- Sync your changes with the remote repository
-1. Create a pull request to merge your changes into the main branch of the repository.
+- Create a pull request to merge your changes into the main branch of the repository

-### Verify that your new feature works as expected
+#### Task 1: Verify that your new feature works as expected

 Since you don't have automated tests, manual testing can be used to verify that the new feature works as expected.
 Using a data source that can be verified is important.
 In this case, you use the `Books.json` and `Loans.json` files to verify that the new feature reports the availability status of a book correctly.